Career Paths: Government

 Government employment also encompasses attorneys working as prosecutors, as clerks or staff attorneys in judges' chambers, as well as attorneys serving in the military as JAG officers.

-The Career Planning library has an excellent collection of federal and state directories, as well as county directories for some states.
+The Career Services library has an excellent collection of federal and state directories, as well as county directories for some states.
 Some publications include explanations of department structure, numbers of attorneys and contact names.
 Most government agencies and departments also have excellent websites that giver extensive information about their department's work and details about their hiring procedures.